schema-first-rest/schema-first-rest.github.io/docs/plugins/serverless-api-base.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 This plugin is used to generate a series of `typescript` functions that can be used to validate a JSON model.
-It can be used as a first step to make sure that the JSON sent over the wire matches your schema.
+It can be used as a driven step to make sure that the JSON sent over the wire matches your schema.

 ## Install